NebulousLabs/Sia/doc/API.md

 #### /host/status

-Function: Queries the host for its configuration values, as well as some additional data.
+Function: Queries the host for its configuration values, as well as the amount of storage remaining and the number of contracts formed.

 Parameters: none